-8 Nasdaq Staff provides written notice to a company if it determines that a transaction, as then proposed, will result in a change of control pursuant to Listing Rule 5110(a).
+Nasdaq Staff provides written notice to a company if it determines that a transaction, as then proposed, will result in a change of control pursuant to Listing Rule 5110(a).
 In this notification, Nasdaq Staff advises the company that the combined entity will be required to submit an initial listing application and listing agreement prior to consummating the transaction, satisfy all initial inclusion criteria immediately upon consummation of the transaction and pay all required fees.
 Upon receipt of this notification, the company may appeal Staff's determination that Listing Rule 5110(a) is applicable to the transaction.
-As such, a company would only be subject to suspension under the proposed rule if it does not contest the applicability of Rule 5110(a), or if it the Panel has already concluded that the rule is applicable, and if the company does not satisfy the initial inclusion requirements upon consummation of the transaction.
-See Nasdaq FAQ 413, available at https://listingcenter.nasdaq.com/Material_Search.aspx?materials=413&mcd=LQ https://listingcenter.nasdaq.com/Material_Search.aspx?materials=413&mcd=1 &criteria=2.
+As such, a company would only be subject to suspension under the proposed rule if it does not contest the applicability of Rule 5110(a), or if the Panel has already concluded that the rule is applicable, and if the company does not satisfy the initial inclusion requirements upon consummation of the transaction.
+See Nasdaq FAQ 413, available at https://listingcenter.nasdaq.com/Material Search.aspx?materials=413&mcd=LO

-appearance that the company has met the standards imposed by Nasdaq.
-Moreover, the company can then use the benefits of its Nasdaq listing and trading to achieve compliance with the initial listing requirements it does not satisfy.9
+Exchange without first demonstrating compliance with the initial listing standards misleads the investing public by giving the appearance that the company has met the standards imposed by Nasdaq.
+Moreover, the company could then use the benefits of its Nasdaq listing and trading to achieve compliance with the initial listing requirements it does not satisfy.11

-Nasdaq believes that adopting this rule change will align the process for listing a company following a business combination with an acquisition company or following a business combination resulting in a change of control with the process for other companies that must meet the initial listing requirements before they are allowed to list and trade on Nasdaq.
+Nasdaq believes that adopting this rule change will align the process for listing a company following a business combination resulting in a change in control with the process for other companies that must meet the initial listing requirements before they are allowed to list and trade on Nasdaq.